CebolaLab/ATAC-seq/README.md

 ## Pre-alignment QC

-Firstly, if the same sample has been sequenced on multiple lanes, concatenate the files:
+Samples which have been sequenced on multiple lanes can be concatenated at this stage [optional].

 ```
 cat  <sample>.lane1.R1.fastq.gz  <sample>.lane2.R1.fastq.gz  >  <sample>.R1.fastq.gz